arcana-lab/noelleGym/README.md

 We improved NOELLE after submission to the point that we can now target more benchmarks, and we can perform more evaluations compared to when we submitted the paper.
 This artifact also includes the capability to generate these extra evaluations and benchmarks.
 Also, DSWP and HELIX are enabled.
-Finally, these new evaluations and benchmarks will be included in the final version of the paper.

 To generate the FINAL results, first generate MINIMAL, and then do the following:
 ```